repotag/cutting_edge/README.md

 end
 ```

-Our sample [config.rb](config.rb) contains (within its comments) some examples of constants that you may configure.
+The sample [config.rb](config.rb) contains (within its comments) some examples of constants that you may wish to configure.
 Here are some descriptions of what the less obvious ones achieve:

 * `SECRET_TOKEN`: set a global secret token for administrative purposes.
 This token is used to configure [hooks](#Refreshing dependency-status-through-git-hooks), and to list [hidden projects](#Hide-Repositories).